tankstudiostech/tankstudiosblog/src/render/success.html.md

 layout: 'page'
 ---

-Thank you for your submission!
+Thank you for your message!